bidtellect/tcf/README.md

-# Transparency and Consent Framework
+# Transparency and Consent Framework C# SDK

 A library written in C# which provides functionality to parse and serialize IAB TCF Strings.